Data-Driven Batch Localization and SLAM Using Koopman Linearization: Unconstrained Koopman Linearization (UKL)

+Note that the sparsity pattern in $\mbs{W}$ implicitly represents a co-visibility graph, since there are only entries corresponding to process priors among adjacent poses, or measurements from poses to visible landmarks.
+The UKL-SLAM optimization objective is

-where we can solve for $\delta \mbs{q}$ by following the standard approach for classic batch SLAM~\cite{barfoot-txtbk}.
-The complexity is $\mathcal{O}(N^3(V^3+V^2K))$ when we have more timesteps than landmarks, or $\mathcal{O}(N^3(K^3+K^2V))$ when we have more landmarks than timesteps.
-See Appendix~\ref{sec:batch-slam} for more details.
+Note that although $J(\mbs{q})$ is quadratic with respect to $\mbs{e}$, it is generally non-quadratic with respect to $\mbs{q}$, and thus~\eqref{eq:unconstr-prob} cannot be solved in one shot.
+However, we can still use classic Gauss-Newton optimization to efficiently solve~\eqref{eq:unconstr-prob} iteratively by exploiting sparsity structures.
+See Appendix~\ref{sec:batch-slam-setup} and Appendix~\ref{sec:batch-slam} for details on solving~\eqref{eq:unconstr-prob} with classic Gauss-Newton.
+The optimal update, $\delta \mbs{q}$, can be computed in complexity $\mathcal{O}(N^3(V^3+V^2K))$ when we have more timesteps than landmarks, or $\mathcal{O}(N^3(K^3+K^2V))$ when we have more landmarks than timesteps.
 We then update the operating point with

 for a step size $\alpha$.
 An appropriate step size can be found using a backtracking line search~\cite{nocedal}.
 Iterating until convergence yields $(\mbs{x}^\star, \mbs{\ell}^\star)$, or $\mbs{q}^\star$ in batch form.